ArDoCo/Core/README.md

 </repositories>
 ```

-## Attribution
+## Relevant repositories

-The initial version of this project is based on the master thesis [Linking Software Architecture Documentation and Models](https://doi.org/10.5445/IR/1000126194).
+The following is an excerpt of repositories that use this framework and implement the different approaches and pipelines of ArDoCo:
+* [ArDoCo/TLR](https://github.com/ArDoCo/TLR): implementing different traceability link recovery approaches
+* [ArDoCo/InconsistencyDetection](https://github.com/ArDoCo/InconsistencyDetection): implementing inconsistency detection approaches
+* [ArDoCo/LiSSA](https://github.com/ArDoCo/LiSSA): implementing processing of sketches and diagrams for, e.g., TLR